 1977-1986: During this time SAMS sent 68 missionaries into the field

 1987: SAMS-USA office moved from Union Mills, North Carolina, to a new home in Ambridge, Pennsylvania.

-1996: Increased involvement of the church in their sending role and more than tripling long-term missionaries from the low in this decade.
+1996: This year marked an increased involvement of the church in their sending role, and long-term missionaries more than tripled from the low in this decade.

 2006: SAMS created collaborative partnerships, such as our sending agreement with Sharing Of Ministries Abroad (SOMA) and the formation of the Anglican Global Missions Partners.

 2007: The Church Mission Society (USA) merged into SAMS-USA, extending further the Society’s relational connections with Anglicans around the world.
 There are more opportunities to use all types of vocational experiences and spiritual gifting to minister incarnationally in word and deed.